 2024-02-14 22:21:00

 In his article titled “Catastrophic Effects,” Professor Umberto León Domínguez of the University of Monterrey explores the potential implications of artificial intelligence (AI) on human cognitive functions.
-Looking at chatbots such as ChatGPT, designed to mimic human conversation, Domínguez expresses concerns about the possibility of AI acting as a “cognitive prosthesis,” performing cognitive tasks for humans.
+Looking at chatbots such as ChatGPT, designed to mimic human conversation, Domínguez expresses concerns regarding the possibility of AI acting as a “cognitive prosthesis,” performing cognitive tasks for humans.

 Furthermore, two crucial distinctions were highlighted.
 First, the human brain is intrinsically linked to physical elements, allowing direct perception and interaction with the real world.
 This distinction plays an important role in differentiating AI from the human brain.
 Furthermore, our brains are developed according to a specific architecture, which is not the case with AI models.
 According to the study, AI can learn complex patterns from data, but it lacks the connection with the real world, which plays a major role in terms of thinking.